-There’s a new trend in social networking, coined ambient social networking by this year’s South by Southwest conference.
+There’s a new trend in social networking, coined ambient social networking at a South by Southwest conference.
 It’s been in the works with new technology, gadgets and social networks coming out every day.

 What exactly is ambient social networking, and where did it come from?
 The term can be used in conjunction with SoMoLo, or social, mobile and local.
 SoMoLo refers to social networks, mobile devices and local-based intelligence affecting the way we purchase.
 We use Facebook and Twitter to tell our friends and followers what we have bought, and what they should buy.
 In turn, we get product recommendations and restaurant tips from Pinterest and Foursquare.
 Smart phones are now an integral part of many purchases, as we can check out phones to compare prices and see if items are in stock.

-The possibilities for applications like Highlight are endless.
-It could be used as a way to make new friends or a location-based dating application.
-Many have criticized our growing addiction to technology as isolating, but Highlight seems to bridge this gap, as it allows for a way to meet strangers as we go about our lives.
+The possibilities for applications like this are endless.
+They could be used as a way to make new friends or a location-based dating application.
+Many have criticized our growing addiction to technology as isolating, but I tend to disagree.